Check out Matt's book!

 1. Open up your browser and go to myapps.microsoft.com and log in with your work or school account if you’re not logged in already.
 Here you’ll see a full list of all the apps that you have access to.
 Side note: it includes third-party apps, so if you ever want to disable one and remove its permissions, this is where you’d do it.

-2. Click on your face in the top-right corner and click the organization you want to leave.
+2. Click on your face in the top-right corner.
+You may be experiencing the new experience.
+Click ⋯ > Leave new experience to get back to the old experience, which is what is covered in this post.
+Once you're in the old experience, click the organization you want to leave.
 You can see we have almost no app access here because this user is a guest and has no license.

 3. Click your face again and click the settings gear.